artgor261/Library-Manager/README.md

 ## status

-After printing `status` in terminal, you should input the book's id.
+After printing `status` in terminal, you have to input the book's id.
 Then, the program will automatically change the status.
 For example:

 `Print book's ID: 2`